-Cloetta, founded in 1862, is a leading confectionery company in the Nordic region, The Netherlands, and Italy.
-Cloetta is manufacturing and marketing sugar confectionery, chocolate products, nuts, pastilles and chewing gum.
+Cloetta, founded in 1862, is a leading confectionery company in the Nordic region and The Netherlands.
+Cloetta is manufacturing and marketing confectionery, chocolate products, nuts, pastilles, chewing gum and pick & mix concepts.
 In total, Cloetta products are sold in more than 50 markets worldwide.

 Products and brands

-Cloetta owns some of the strongest brands on the market, e.g Läkerol, Cloetta, Jenkki, Kexchoklad, Malaco, Sportlife, Saila, Red Band, Sperlari and Nutisal, most of them with a long heritage tradition.
+Cloetta owns some of the strongest brands on the market, e.g Läkerol, Cloetta, Candyking, Jenkki, Kexchoklad, Malaco, Sportlife, Red Band, and Nutisal, most of them with a long heritage tradition.
 Cloetta has leading brands within the different product categories in several countries.

 Cloetta in brief

 - Annual sales SEK 5,9 billion in 2016

 - Operating profit (EBIT), adjusted of SEK 758m in 2016

 - Leading local brands in 6 countries

 - Main markets are Sweden, Finland, Denmark, Norway, the Netherlands, Germany and the UK.